 SMP gives the appearance of a fuller more youthful head of hair, corrects uneven hairlines, camouflage all levels of alopecia, and camouflages FUE and FUT hair transplant surgery scars.

-SMP has an hourly cost of $250.
+SMP has an hourly cost of $300.
 Each treatment can be anywhere from 1-4 hours depending on the coverage needed.
 Each person will very but an individual can have 1-6+ sessions.
-(Intro price of $200 per session – until 6/30/18, which can be up to 3 hours).
+We do occasionally have specials that are posted monthly on our Specials & Events page.

 The pain level with scalp micropigmentation will vary from person to person depending on pain threshold.
 On a scale from 1-5, 1 being the lowest most patients rate it as a 1 and are pretty comfortable trough out the entire treatment.
 At any point, breaks can be taken or topical numbing cream can be given to numb the scalp.